One-Year OSAP Grace Period for Not-For-Profit Employees

 You have six months after leaving full-time studies when you don’t have to make OSAP loan payments.
 This is known as your six-month grace period.

-If you’re working at an eligible not-for-profit organization in Ontario, you can get an extra six months before you must start repaying your Ontario Student Loans and/or the Ontario portion of your Canada-Ontario Integrated Student Loans issued through OSAP.
+If your six-month grace period has not yet ended and you are working in a paid or volunteer position with an eligible not-for-profit organization in Ontario, you may be eligible for a six-month extension to your existing grace period.
+This means you would get an extra six months before you must start repaying your Ontario Student Loans and/or the Ontario portion of your Canada-Ontario Integrated Student Loans issued through OSAP.

 How the six-month grace period extension works